Welcome Admitted Students!

 3. Financial Aid (grants, scholarships, work, and loans) — Cornell is proud to offer financial aid that meets 100 percent of your family’s demonstrated financial need.
 Your financial need equals your total estimated cost of attendance, minus your total expected family contribution.
 Your financial aid offer includes grants and scholarships (gift aid), work (self-help aid that must be earned), and — depending on your total family income — loans (self-help aid that must be repaid) to meet your total financial need.

 Tuition, Fees, and other components of Cornell’s estimated cost of attendance are subject to approval by the Cornell Board of Trustees or applicable governance bodies, typically in the Spring semester for the upcoming academic year.
-Your official aid offer will be updated automatically to include additional Cornell grant or endowed scholarship aid if an increase to one or more components of your estimated cost of attendance is approved.
+If an increase to your estimated cost of attendance is approved after receiving your aid estimate, your estimated cost of attendance will be revised and additional Cornell grant or endowed scholarship aid included in your official aid offer.

-• Your estimated cost of attendance includes a health fee but does not include the cost of mandatory student health insurance which will be billed to you.
+1. Your estimated cost of attendance includes a health fee but does not include the cost of mandatory student health insurance which will be billed to you.
 If you are not eligible for a health fee waiver, you may request an increase to your estimated cost of attendance and student loan funding to cover the cost of the Cornell Student Health Plan (SHP).

-• If you are an international student, please carefully review the Terms of International Scholar Awards.
+If you are an international student, please carefully review the Terms of International Scholar Awards.
 Unless you qualify for an exemption, 14% of grant and scholarship aid in excess of qualified tuition and fees will be withheld per federal Internal Revenue Service (IRS) tax requirements.

 Outside Scholarships